Thulasiramtejavegi/Quantixone-document/docs/cognito.md

 If your OTP is rejected:

 - Check if you entered the correct OTP
-- OTP expires in 5 minutes - request a new one if needed
-- Ensure you're checking the correct email/SMS
+- Ensure you're checking the correct email

-**Issue 3: "Invalid Aadhaar/PAN format"**

-- Aadhaar must be exactly 12 numeric digits
-- PAN must follow the format: 5 letters + 4 numbers + 1 letter (e.g., ABCDE1234F)

 ---